hphelion/documentation/cli.unix.articles.paging.md

 ---
 #UNIX CLI: Paging#

-There are two configuration settings that can be used to change the way the Unix CLI pages reports report_page_length and storage_page_length.
+There are two configuration settings you can use to change the way the Unix command-line interface (CLI) pages reports report_page_length and storage_page_length.
 The report_page_length is the number of records that will be printed in each page of a report.
 It defaults to 60 records per page.
 The value can be changed with the config:set command, for example:

     hpcloud config:set report_page_length=120